x

 After 15 participants stayed overnight with an animal, many of those pets are now finding their forever home.

-WESTBROOK, Maine — On Friday night, NEWS CENTER Maine 's Lee Goldberg and Amanda Hill were among 15 people who slept over at the Animal Refuge League of Greater Portland.
-They each slept with an animal that's up for adoption, with the hope that may be the animal's last night in a shelter.
+WESTBROOK, Maine — On Friday night, NEWS CENTER Maine 's Lee Goldberg and Amanda Hill were among 15 people who participated in the Animal Refuge League of Greater Portland's annual shelter sleep-in event.
+Many of them slept with an animal that's up for adoption, with the hope that may be the animal's last night in a shelter.

 For many of them, it was.